emberjs/website/source/blog/2018-02-14-ember-3-0-released.md

 ---

-To ensure as many applications as possible make the transition from 2.x to 3.x, all public APIs removed in Ember 3.0 have been extracted into the [ember-2-legacy](https://github.com/emberjs/ember-2-legacy) addon.
-This addon will be supported through Ember 3.4, the first LTS of the 3.x series.
+To ensure as many applications as possible make the transition from 2.x to 3.x, all public APIs removed in Ember.js 3.0 have been extracted into the [ember-2-legacy](https://github.com/emberjs/ember-2-legacy) addon.
+This addon will be supported through Ember.js 3.4, the first LTS of the 3.x series.

+The addon maintains support for all APIs in the [Ember.js 2.x deprecations guide](https://www.emberjs.com/deprecations/v2.x/).
+Please note that these are only APIs from Ember.js itself, and there is no extended support addon for features removed from Ember Data or Ember CLI.

 Applications that need to upgrade through several versions may want to consider the